Famolus/awesome-sass/README.md

 - [Articles](#articles)
 - [Tools](#tools)
 - [Community](#community)

+## About
+[Sass](http://sass-lang.com/) is an extension of CSS that adds power and elegance to the basic language.
+It allows you to use variables, nested rules, mixins, inline imports, and more, all with a fully CSS-compatible syntax.
+Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly.

 ## Getting Started
 - [Official Sass and SCSS Guide](http://sass-lang.com/guide) - Official Sass and SCSS guide.